pivorodrigues/devopstips/acsa.md

   **11.** Change the private instance network to the new security group.

+  **12.** Create a NAT EC2 instance and disable Source/Destination check.

+  **13.** Add a route in the VPC's route table to communicate the NAT instance and the private instance.

   _OBS: Create an New WebDMZ security group for the Web instance with SSH and HTTP protocols._

   <p align="center"><img src="images/aws-vpc-lab3.png" width="700px"></p>